gmaldona/OpenLiberty-Demo/README.md

 ## Running the Project

-This guide will assume that [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) is already installed on your machine.
+This guide will assume that [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are already installed on your machine.

 **Step 1:** Pull the following Docker images:
 - Maven: `docker pull maven`